content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Reference to the Safe Work Australia—guide to managing risks when new and inexperienced persons interact with horses (PDF, 2.9MB) is required when planning this activity.
+Reference to the Safe Work Australia—guide to managing risks when new and inexperienced persons interact with horses (PDF, 2.9MB) and the horse riding schools, trail riding establishments and horse riding establishments code of practice 2002 (PDF, 631KB) is required when planning this activity.

-Reference to Australian Adventure Activity Standard, Horse Trail Riding Australian Adventure Activity Good Practice Guide (PDF, 577KB), animals in Queensland state schools procedure (PDF, 871KB) and animal welfare legislation is required when planning this activity.
+Reference to Australian Adventure Activity Standard, horse trail riding Australian Adventure Activity good practice guide (PDF, 577KB), animals in Queensland state schools procedure (PDF, 466KB) and livestock welfare and management (PDF, 412KB) legislation is required when planning this activity.

-Reference to the Department of Agriculture and Fisheries website and Equestrian Queensland is required for duty of animal care information and whether approvals or permits are required for the activity (e.g. horse registration and movement records when appropriate).
+Reference to the Queensland Government website and Equestrian Queensland is required for duty of animal care information and whether approvals or permits are required for the activity (e.g. horse registration and movement records when appropriate).

 Appropriate handling and protective measures (e.g. ensure horses vaccinated) relevant to the route of transmission of potential zoonoses as outlined in Appendix 1 of animal contact guidelines (PDF, 1.8MB) must be implemented.

-Prior consultation is required with local authority (e.g. Department of Environment and Science (for track closures and relevant permits for access to trails) and Rural Fire Service) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation is required with local authority (e.g. Department of Environment, Tourism, Science and Innovation—track closures and relevant permits for access to trails, and Queensland Fire Department) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

-Permission/permits are required to be obtained from land managers (e.g. Department of Environment and Science, local councils or private landholders), if applicable.
+Permission/permits are required to be obtained from land managers (e.g. Department of Environment, Tourism, Science and Innovation—permits and fees, local councils or private landholders), if applicable.

 WebPartZone1_2